 Please share your new book (published within the last two years) with the Journal on Education in Emergencies.
 Books should focus on one or more dimensions of EiE.
 Kindly send two copies of your book for review consideration to the Book Reviews Editor:

 New York University

 New York, New York 10003 USA

-Thank you for agreeing to review for the Journal on Education in Emergencies.
+Thank you for agreeing to review a recent book for the Journal on Education in Emergencies.
 Our conventions are as follows:

 Please head the review as follows:

 The Outcast Majority: War, Development, and Youth in Africa by Marc Sommers.

 Athens, Georgia: University of Georgia Press, 2015. ix + 248 pages

 $74.95 (HARDCOVER), $26.95 (PAPER)